-Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older International Applicants: BC Grade 12 Graduation (or equivalent)
+Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older

 - 1. Admission to a program does not guarantee registration into required courses. - 2.
 Students admitted to this program may need to take one or more additional English courses in order to meet the prerequisite requirements of the English courses required in this program.